Guyfawkesp/Bank/README.md

 - **SVM** achieved strong accuracy but at a very high computational cost.
 - **KNN** provided competitive performance with moderate training time.

-## Getting Started

-To run the notebook and experiment with these models: